dishadtu/working_custom_weights_mask-Yolov8_image_detection/README.md

 # working_custom_weights_mask-Yolov8_image_detection

 In this, I have used the custom-trained model for masks.
-So the model used is best.pt and not yolov8.pt .
+So the weight used is best.pt and not yolov8.pt .
-This is an example of using a custom data model in a  program.
+This is an example of using a custom weights developed using a custom model in a  program.

-The model was created in the earlier program located here - https://github.com/dishadtu/working_custom_data_yolov8
+The custom model was created in the earlier program located here - https://github.com/dishadtu/working_custom_data_yolov8

-model = YOLO("best.pt")
+model = YOLO("best.pt") - This is how we are using the custom weights.

 I have also tested with different images to test the various cases of no-mask and mask only.